Stamplay/docs/source/includes/codeblock.md

 ## Logs

-If you need to debug your Code Block to see how it behaves, check the **Logs** tab and you'll be able to see the body request and response of each execution.
-Moreover you can check out the `console.log` output from the real time console available just next to your Code.
+If you need to debug your Code Block to see how it behaves, check the **Logs** tab and you'll be able to see the request and response body of each execution.
+Moreover you can check out the `console.log` output from the real time console that's available just next to your source code.

 ## Lost Logs